-There are many avenues for settling debt with the IRS, but they do not make it easy.
-The longer you wait, the more you will owe the IRS in penalties, therefore, it is best to pursue tax settlements as soon as possible.
-We are a team of experienced tax negotiators to help you get the most favorable solution to your tax situation.
+There are many avenues for settling debt with the IRS, but they certainly don't make it easy.
+The longer you wait, the more you'll owe the IRS in penalties.
+Therefore, it's best to pursue tax negotiation services as soon as possible.
+We're a team of experienced tax professionals committed to helping you get the most favorable solution for your tax situation.

 Tax Negotiation Services

-If you owe money to the IRS on the tax deadline, the collection process begins with a notice to pay the balance in full.
-The Failure-to-Pay penalty is imposed and interest on the overdue tax debt accrues immediately.
+If you owe money to the IRS on the tax deadline, then they begin the collection process with a notice to pay the balance in full.
+They impose the Failure-to-Pay penalty immediately.
+Consequently, interest on the overdue tax debt begins to accrue.

 The tax debt compounds as each day passes, making a payment-in-full increasingly difficult to achieve.
 Many taxpayers feel discouraged and disheartened as their balance grows.

-The IRS offers programs to select taxpayers who qualify for tax relief, however; their eternal objective is to obtain as much of the total, including penalties and interest, as possible from the taxpayer.
+The IRS offers many programs to select taxpayers who qualify for tax relief.
+However, their eternal objective is to obtain as much of the total, including penalties and interest, as possible from the taxpayer.

-Tax relief professionals are skillful in these negotiations, as their acquaintance with IRS procedure is an important asset.
+Our tax relief professionals are skillful in these negotiations, as our acquaintance with IRS procedures is an important asset.